We need calming techniques to get us through life without being buried in our anxiety.

 Use your favorite hobbies to your advantage.
 They are excellent calming techniques.
 You were drawn to your favorite hobbies for a reason.
 Use them to help calm your anxiety.

 Don’t have a favorite anxiety reducing hobby?
-Try out one of mine in the article linked below.
+Try out one of mine!

 3 Breathing Calming Techniques